How To Get Rid Of Public Speaking Anxiety Or Stage Fright

 8. Start strong

 It might take you longer to gain confidence if you start your presentation or speech with a soft voice and small gestures.
-Instead, it may help if the first words out of your mouth are loud and clear.
+Instead, try to ensure that the first words out of your mouth are loud and clear.
 The stronger your start, the quicker the stress and anxiety of public speaking may fade.

 9. Don't be put off by a yawn or frown

-It’s almost guaranteed that at least a few people in the audience will yawn or fidget during your speech, no matter the topic you’re discussing or how engaging you may be.
-These movements likely have nothing to do with you or your presentation and may only distract you, so it can help to try and ignore them.
+It’s almost guaranteed that at least a few people in the audience will yawn or fidget during your speech, no matter how engaging you may be.
+While it may trigger your anxiety, try to ignore them—these movements likely have nothing to do with you or your presentation and may only distract you.

 Similarly, if you glance at your audience and see some frowning faces, try not to assume that they're displeased or bored.
 It may be the exact opposite: They may be concentrating on what you're saying and processing the information, and that could be their natural expression of deep thought.